erewok/talks/servant_talk_2017/talk.md

 type CounterHome = "counter-html" :> Get '[HTML] Html
 ```

-Like a function type definition: if we go to this URI, we *GET* back something of the form *HTML*.
+If we go to this URI, we *GET* back something of the form *HTML* with content-type of 'html'.

 ----